jrheard/blog/_drafts/jobs.md

 <div style="height:60px;">&nbsp;</div>

-PS: I've heard this idea referred to as "post-work", but I don't really know anything about that concept/movement.
+PS: I've heard this topic referred to as "post-work", but I don't really know anything about that concept/movement.
 I'll look into it more in the future, I'm sure that there are smart people out there who have been thinking about this stuff for a long time and have shared a lot of insights.
 Right now, I just want to write down my current state of mind about this, because it's been bugging me and it'll feel better to have it out of my head.

 [^1]: Don't worry, I completely recognize that I am very, very, very fortunate to be able to have this experience and learn that I miss these things.
 I don't take this for granted.